 .

-Now the entropy of T with respect to a T-invariant probability measure and a partition
+Now the entropy of T with respect to a T-invariant probability measure

 with